About Me + Agency Work

 We can try to fight it.
 We can try to run away from it.

-When we open the door with ease and walk through it with groundedness, that moment will always be full of clarity, presence, and beauty.
+When we can remind ourselves that we have agency in our choices, we can open the door with ease and walk through it with groundedness.
+And as we find out what is on the other side of that door, that moment will always be full of clarity, presence, and beauty.
 There’s a certain kind of creative magic that happens.
-We won’t be thinking about hitting the right pose or the right note—we will be in the moment and letting it happen.
+We’re not worried about hitting the right pose or the right note—we will be in the moment and letting it happen.

 And we can do it again, and again.
 After a while, it might even start to feel like play.
 Our journey involves opening a door after another door, continuously letting our curiosity lead us to discover something new and true.